Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 2025Oct7, national holiday is end.
 I learn 2 prediction tools, kalshi and polymarket.
+Both are suitable for SeeLayer and Cuvia.

 Sep29, Cuvia.ai, Coder Jing's new AI Canvas product, is a card-pages showup whiteboard.
 I may use it soon, they get Qiji's（奇绩创坛）investment 300k USD.
 Set the API and we can access the link without open a new webpage.